-Randomized control trials, or experimental field studies. are ambiguous about generalizing positive outcomes to other countries and people.
+Payments, savings, and insurance studies are few, and more are needed to increase knowledge.
+Randomized control trials, or experimental field studies, are ambiguous about generalizing positive outcomes to other countries and people.
 A savings product for Kenyan market women-would a Brazilian farmer benefit?
 Replicating good interventions in different contexts and explaining how financial inclusion improves livelihoods would address these and other issues.
 Similarly, further research is needed to discover why financial inclusion is beneficial in some contexts but not others.
-Current evidence suggests that pricing and product design may significantly affect and demand financial inclusion development.
+Current evidence suggests that pricing and product design may significantly affect demand and financial inclusion development.
 Thus, to fully benefit from financial inclusion, financial products must be created with people's needs in mind to be relevant and influential on their finances.

 Consumer protection and education are needed to build and maintain financial system confidence.
-Financial inclusion requires a solid legislative framework that sufficient fosters innovation, financial infrastructure, the capacity to execute smallscale financial transactions economically, and a safe, stable, and reliable financial system.
+Financial inclusion requires a solid legislative framework that fosters innovation, sufficient financial infrastructure, the capacity to execute small-scale financial transactions economically, and a safe, stable, and reliable financial system.
 Technology has expanded financial services delivery and will likely continue to do so.
 The link between financial services and economic development may change.
 In addition to extending research on financial inclusion's effects on household income and vulnerability, linking micro-level evidence of its advantages to macro-level goals like economic development and inequality reduction is vital.